-Kevin Porter (LW)
+Kevin Porter (C)

 Grand Rapids Griffins

-2012-13: Recorded nine points (4+5) and 10 PIM in 31 NHL appearances for Buffalo…Averaged 15:13 of ice time per game and won 40.2% of his face-off attempts…Played majority of the season in Rochester, appearing in 48 games with the Amerks… Finished second on the team in assists (29) and points (44) while ranking tied for third in goals (15)…Led all Amerks forwards with a +8 on-ice rating and averaged 0.92 points-per-game…Tallied 12 multi-point outings, including a team-high four three-point games…Notched his 100th pro assist against Montreal on 4/11…Scored his first two goals as a Sabre, including a short-handed marker, at Pittsburgh on 4/02…Registered his first point as a Sabre with an assist at Philadelphia on 3/10…Made his Sabres debut in Buffalo’s 3-1 loss to the Toronto Maple Leafs on 2/21, finishing with four penalty minutes and 14:34 of ice time… Earned his first recall from the Buffalo Sabres on 2/21…Scored a goal and added a pair of assists while finishing +3 at Abbotsford on 2/06…His second-period goal was his 42nd point of the season, establishing a new single-season AHL career-high…Set a new single-season AHL career-high with his 26th assist of the season at Syracuse on 2/02… Had a five-game point streak (3+9) from 1/18 to 2/02 and picked up three multi-point games during the stretch…Collected three points (1+2), including the game-winning goal, and was +2 against Toronto on 2/01…Registered three shots in the 2013 AHL All-Star Game as the Western Conference All-Stars earned a 7-6 win and a two-event sweep over the Eastern Conference All-Stars at the 2013 AHL All-Star Classic…Participated in three events in the 2013 AHL All-Star Skills Competition, helping the Western Conference All-Stars to a 12-11 win over the Eastern Conference All-Stars…Earned first star honors after a three-point effort (1+2) against Hamilton on 1/21… Named to the Western Conference All-Star Team for the 2013 AHL All-Star Classic in Providence, RI… Had a three-game point streak (1+3) from 1/09 to 1/12…Assisted on a pair of goals against Hamilton on 1/11…Notched his 100th career AHL point as part of a three-point game (1+2) at Abbotsford on 1/04… Collected two points (1+1) in Rochester’s 7-6 win at Lake Erie on 12/13…Recorded his first multi-goal (2+0) game of the season, scoring on the power-play and again shorthanded against Adirondack to earn first start honors… Notched a pair of assists and was +2 at Hamilton on 11/14…Had a three-game point streak (3+1) from 10/26 to 11/02…Registered his first multi-point game of the season with a goal and an assist at Wilkes-Barre/Scranton on 10/26… Had a three-game point streak (1+2) from 10/16 to 10/20…Scored his first goal as an Amerk in a 3-1 loss to Binghamton on 10/16…Skated in his 100th AHL game at Toronto on 10/13…Made his Amerks debut and notched his first point as an Amerk against Syracuse on 10/12… Named team captain on 10/09
+2012-13: Recorded nine points (4-5—9) and 10 PIM in 31 NHL appearances for Buffalo…Averaged 15:13 of ice time per game and won 40.2% of his face-off attempts…Played majority of the season with the Americans, appearing in 48 games and accumulating 44 points (15-29—44)…Served as Rochester’s captain…Finished second on the team in assists (29) and points (44) while tying for third in goals (15)…Led all Amerks forwards with a plus-eight rating and averaged 0.92 points-per-game…Tallied 12 multi-point outings, including a team-high four three-point games…Notched his 100th pro assist against Montreal, 4/11/13…Scored his first two goals as a Sabre, including a short-handed marker, 4/02/13 at PIT…Registered his first point as a Sabre with an assist at Philadelphia, 3/10/13…Made his debut with Buffalo in a 3-1 loss to Toronto, finishing with four PIM and 14:34 of ice time, 2/21/13…Scored a goal and added a pair of assists while finishing with a plus-three rating, 2/06/13 at ABB…His second-period goal was his 42nd point of the season, establishing a new single-season AHL career-high…Set a new single-season AHL career-high with his 26th assist of the season, 2/02/13 at SYR…Accumulated a five-game point streak (3-9—12) and picked up three multi-point games during the stretch, 1/18/13-2/2/13…Collected three points (1-2—3), including the game-winning goal, and posted a plus-two rating against, 2/1/13 at TOR…Registered three shots in the 2013 AHL All-Star Game as the Western Conference All-Stars earned a 7-6 win and a two-event sweep over the Eastern Conference All-Stars at the 2013 AHL All-Star Classic…Participated in three events in the 2013 AHL All-Star Skills Competition, helping the Western Conference All-Stars to a 12-11 win over the Eastern Conference All-Stars…Earned first star honors after a three-point effort (1-2—3), 1/21/13 vs. HAM…Had a three-game point streak (1-3—4) from 1/09/13-1/12/13…Assisted on a pair of goals against Hamilton, 1/11/13…Notched his 100th career AHL point as part of a three-point game (1-2—3), 1/4/13 at ABB…Recorded his first multi-goal (2-0—2) game of the season, scoring on the power-play and again shorthanded against Adirondack to earn first star honors, 12/7/12…Had a three-game point streak (3-1—4), 10/26 /12-11/2/12…Registered his first multi-point game of the season with a goal and an assist, 10/26/12 at WBS…Ran a three-game point streak and picked up three points (1-2—3), 10/16/12-10/20/12…Scored his first goal as an Amerk in a 3-1 loss to Binghamton, 10/16/12…Skated in his 100th AHL game, 10/13/12 at TOR…Made his Amerks debut and notched his first point in a Rochester jersey, 10/12/12 vs. SYR.